 Turkey, Russia, and Egypt but for one reason or another, I hesitate.
-As a former intelligence officer with a Top Secret Security Clearance, I am at risk for being targeted in a place like Russia and Turkey.
+As a former intelligence officer with a Top Secret Security Clearance, I am at risk of being targeted in a place like Russia and Turkey.
 For that reason, I may not even be able to get a tourist visa to go to Russia if I wanted to.
 A place like Egypt, rich with history and a bucket list destination for an art history buff like myself is a place I want to go, but I am deferring to a *hopeful* later time when extremist organizations are not so prevalent.
 I really want to go to Turkey and more often than not, I consider it heavily, but I tend to remind myself there are other places I want to go that have a better safety record, so I put off Turkey for the time being.

 There are other reasons a person may decide not to travel to a destination or to at least wait to go there.
 I mentioned my former career as an intelligence officer as one reason.
 If a family is trying to get pregnant, they may avoid areas with a known risk of Zika.
-As a woman traveling alone there are certain destinations that Travel + Leisure suggest avoid traveling to, such as the more obvious places like Iran to the less obvious places like my favorite national park, Glacier National Park.
+As a woman traveling alone, there are certain destinations that Travel + Leisure suggest avoiding traveling to, such as the more obvious places like Iran to the less obvious places like my favorite national park, Glacier National Park.
 Why?
 Grizzly bears!
 That’s actually a good point.
 It’s not always about fear of terrorism.
-This article even goes so far as to say, as a solo traveler stay away from Orlando, “the happiest place on earth”, so you don’t feel depressed being around all the happy families and couples.
+This article even goes so far as to say, as a solo traveler stay away from Orlando, “the happiest place on earth,” so you don’t feel depressed being around all the happy families and couples.
 Touché, T+L.

 Other reasons to consider postponing a trip to a certain destination may include:

 Not all these factors may apply to you or may not be enough to dissuade you from visiting.
 There is certainly an argument for visiting these places just for the reasons not to.
-For example, I personally have a hard time with the notion of visiting Saudi Arabia for its poor record on women’s and girls’ rights and many have argued the morality of visiting a relatively wealthy country with high income inequality and poor human rights records such as China.
+For example, I personally have a hard time with the notion of visiting Saudi Arabia for its poor record on women’s and girls’ rights, and many have argued the morality of visiting a relatively wealthy country with high-income inequality and poor human rights records such as China.
 There is an argument that providing tourism dollars to a country helps the poor and can lead to an eventual middle class, which leads to greater human rights records in the long run.
 Essentially, by staying away, we do more harm than good.

-Enough of the bad, here’s the “good stuff”.
+Enough of the bad, here’s the “good stuff.”

 Despite the laundry list of reasons I may have inadvertently given you not travel, there are many more to continue to travel!